Menu

 • Who is Lata Mangeshkar?

-Lata Mangeshkar was a legendary Indian playback singer, who is considered one of the greatest singers in India.
+Lata Mangeshkar was a legendary Indian playback singer.
 The ‘Queen of Melody,’ who began her career in the 1940s, rose to prominence when she lent her voice to the cult song ‘Ayega Aane Waala’ from the 1949 classic Mahal.
-Through her melodious voice, the legendary singer redefined the fabric of Indian music, remaining an inseparable part of it for nearly six decades.
+Through her melodious voice, she redefined the fabric of Indian music, remaining an inseparable part of it for nearly six decades.
 By the early 2000s, she had decided to focus on her personal commitments and give younger singers a chance.
 On 6 February 2022, she passed away, marking the end of an era.

 It was not really the external influence that made me a singer.
 Music was within me.
 I was full of it.” – Lata Mangeshkar